The photon PDF within the CT18 global analysis: The LUX formalism versus DGLAP evolution

 As reviewed in Sec.~\ref{sec:intro}, the CT14QEDinc photon PDF \cite{Schmidt:2015zda} was comprised of two distinct sub-components.
 At the initial scale, $\mu_0$, CT14QEDinc is given by a sum of inelastic ($\gamma^{\inel}$, \emph{i.e.}, CT14QED) and elastic ($\gamma^{\rm el}$) pieces.
 The CT14QEDinc photon PDF at any higher energy scale, $\mu\!>\!\mu_0$, is obtained by solving the QED-corrected DGLAP evolution equation,

-The CT14QED photon PDFs were parametrized (by a two-parameter ansatz) and specified in terms of the inelastic momentum fraction carried by the photon at the initial scale $\mu_0$, and they were constrained by comparing with ZEUS data~\cite{Chekanov:2009dq} on the production of isolated photons in DIS, $ep\rightarrow e\gamma+X$.
+The CT14QED photon PDFs were parametrized (by a two-parameter ansatz) and specified in terms of the inelastic momentum fraction carried by the photon at the initial scale $\mu_0$, which was constrained by comparing with ZEUS data~\cite{Chekanov:2009dq} on the production of isolated photons in DIS, $ep\rightarrow e\gamma+X$.
+The ZEUS experiment imposed a cut requiring at least one reconstructed track, well-separated from the lepton, which removed the elastic component of the photon.
+Although it is possible that some inelastic photon contribution would also fail this cut, this is expected to be small relative to the experimental uncertainties of the experiment~\cite{Schmidt:2015zda}.
 The elastic component was parametrized by the Equivalent Photon Approximation~\cite{Budnev:1974de}, which involves an integration over the proton electromagnetic form factors.

-In Ref.~\cite{Manohar:2016nzj,Manohar:2017eqh}, the LUX group presented a formalism for determining the photon PDF of the proton by viewing the $e p \to e +X$ scattering process as an electron scattering off the photon parton of the proton, and hence, relating the photon PDF to the structure functions $F_2(x,Q^2)$ and $F_L(x,Q^2)$.
+As implied by the Equivalent Photon Approximation, an alternative access to the photon PDF is through its relationship to electromagnetic scattering off the proton~\cite{Budnev:1975poe}.
+Early investigations on the connection between the photon PDF and the proton structure functions, $F_2(x,Q^2)$ and $F_L(x,Q^2)$, were presented in Refs.~\cite{Anlauf:1991wr,Blumlein:1993ef,Mukherjee:2003yh,Luszczak:2015aoa}.
+This idea of obtaining the photon PDF by viewing the $e p\to e +X$ scattering process as an electron scattering off the photon parton in the proton was formalized systematically within perturbative QCD/QED by the LUX group in Refs.~\cite{Manohar:2016nzj,Manohar:2017eqh}.
 In such a way, the photon PDF is fully determined by the structure functions, without the need of introducing a non-perturbative parameterization at an input scale, $\mu_0$.
 The master formula to determine the LUX photon PDF is\footnote{The $\msbar$ running coupling $\alpha(\mu^2)$ is related with the physical coupling $\alpha_{\rm ph}(q^2)$ as